haruka-ogino/Ghibli-Things/README.md

 ### Methods used

-* multiple API endpoints
+* API endpoints
-* multiple React components
+* React components
 * database modules
 * API client modules

+### Games

+There are currently two games on this app:
+* a quiz where you identify the film each character, location, or food item is from.
+* a jigsaw puzzle where you can drag and drop pieces.

 ## Installation - **From the command line**